PCAPredict/DynamicsScript/README.md

 This integration can be used with the event handlers that you can set in the form editor.
 The script uses the standard tag setup script that Loqate provides, with extensions put in place to best accommodate the Dynamics 365 system.
 This is intended for dynamics V9.

+IMPORTANT NOTE : The type of key required to set the mappings is not currently available through the account section.
+To resolve this issue you need to get in touch with the Loqate support team where will create a tag service key for you with default mappings set up.

 # Current steps to get started.

 ### Step 1